 September 27th, 2008 - November 2nd, 2008

 Reading John Milton’s poem, ‘Paradise Lost’, was a fascinating experience.
 Since the very beginning, Milton swept me off my feet onto a vast ocean of knowledge guiding me through endless references from Greek Mythology and difficult theological issues such as fate, predestination and Trinity.

 Stricken by blindness, Milton amazed me with his powerful, vivid descriptions of the realms that he could only see with the eyes of imagination.
-I stayed up late reading the story of the Fall of Man searching... [more]
+I stayed up late reading the story of the Fall of Man searching for th... [more]